rosagross/EEG_preprocessing_pipeline/README.md

 # EEG_vibrotactileCueing
-Repository that contains code of the EEG study "Tactile Cueing against Freezing of Gait in Parkinson's Disease" conducted and executed at the University of Osnabrück within the Neurobiopsychology research group and in collaboration with [feelSpace Osnabrück](https://www.feelspace.de/).
+This repository contains the code used in the EEG study "Vibrotactile Cueing" which was conducted and executed at the University of Osnabrück within the Neurobiopsychology research group and in collaboration with [feelSpace Osnabrück](https://www.feelspace.de/).

 ## Experiment code - Overview